SEND Policy 2024.docx

 Roselyn House School is an Independent Special Needs School registered with the DFE for students with Social, Emotional and Mental Health Difficulties, Autism and/ or Asperger’s.

-All staff are involved with working with our young people at Roselyn House School and/ or The RHISE Service The team with specific responsibility for working on individualised learning plans are:
+All staff are involved with working with our young people at Roselyn House School.
+The team with specific responsibility for working on individualised learning plans are:

 Deputy Headteacher